ZachBrader/NemoLib-C-V2-Testing/README.md

 # NemoLib-C-V2-Testing
-This program is for testing NemoLib C++ version 2, available at https://github.com/ZachBrader/NemoLib-C-V2-StaticLib.
+This program is for testing NemoLib C++ version 2, available at [this link](https://github.com/ZachBrader/NemoLib-C-V2-StaticLib).

-If you are interested in the original version, the library is available from https://github.com/Kimw6/NemoLibC, and the testing file is at https://github.com/Kimw6/NemoLibC-Testing.
+If you are interested in the original version, the library is available from [here](https://github.com/Kimw6/NemoLibC), and the testing file is [here](https://github.com/Kimw6/NemoLibC-Testing).

-The latest Java version is available at https://github.com/Kimw6/NemoLib-Java-V2.
+The latest Java version is available at [this location](https://github.com/Kimw6/NemoLib-Java-V2).

 # Installation in Linux
 * download main.cpp program to the linux folder